siktec-lab/Frigate/docs/Documentation/routing.md

 ## Defining Routes

-Routes are defined with the `define` method.
+Routes are defined using the `define` method.
 The `define` method takes:
 - `method` - the HTTP method of the route.
 This can be a string or an array of strings.
 - `route` - the `Route` object that defines the route logic.